 The second year adds skills in pharmacology, phlebotomy, and clinical skills with emphasis on the role of the medical assistant as an integral member of the medical care delivery team.
 This includes performing patient intake, medication documentation, routine diagnostics and recording procedures, pre-examination and examination assistance, preparing and administering medications, and first aid.
 Students are instructed in basic anatomy and physiology, medical terminology, medical law and ethics, patient psychology and communication, medical office procedures, clinical diagnostic examination, testing and treatment procedures.

 Three different career pathways can lead to the AAS Medical Assistant.
-To see how this program links to other programs at Southwestern click here.
+To see how this program links to others in the Pathway click here.

 This is a restricted-entry program and students must submit a separate application along with their college admission application.
-Applications are now being accepted for the 2017-2018 cohort.
-For more information contact the Program Secretary, Sumner Hall, Room 4 at 541-888-7443 or Susan Walker, Director of Nursing and Allied Health at 541-888-7298, or the Southwestern Allied Health web page for further application information.
+For more information contact the administrative assistant, Sumner Hall, Rm 4 541-888-7443 or the director at 541-888-7298.
+Click here to view more information about the Nursing & Allied Health program.

 Students are required to complete the College's placement process to determine skill level and readiness in math, reading and writing.
 As part of their training program, students must begin with the courses within their skill level as determined by the placement process.